 SDKs

-We interact with the backend with the help of SDKs.
+Interact with the backend with the help of SDKs.
+We use Javascript SDKs.

 client SDKs

-The client SDKs run on unprivileged clients, such as in browsers.
-The JavaScript SDK is designed to run on browsers but may also run on Node.js apps that want to act as (unprivileged) clients.
+The client SDKs run on unprivileged clients, such as browsers.
+It can also run in a Node.js app that wants to act as an (unprivileged) client.

 npm i firebase